astropy/astroquery/docs/esasky/esasky.rst

 <http://www.cosmos.esa.int/web/esdc/esasky>`__.
 This supports querying an object
 as well as querying a region around the target.
 For region queries, the region dimensions may be specified as a radius.
-The queries may be further constrained by specifying a choice of catalogs or missions.  `Documentation on the ESASky web service can be found here. <http://www.cosmos.esa.int/web/esdc/esasky-help>`__
+The queries may be further constrained by specifying a choice of catalogs, missions, or spectra.  `Documentation on the ESASky web service can be found here. <http://www.cosmos.esa.int/web/esdc/esasky-help>`__

 Get the available catalog names